About Mana

 Germany, 1986

 Mana was born in Tehran, Iran and lived in Germany with her family before moving to the United States as a toddler.
-Mana spent most of her childhood in Riverside, California and Atlanta, Georgia.
+Mana spent most of her childhood in the Southwest and Southeast.
 Mana received her B.A. in International Studies and Middle Eastern Studies, along with a minor in Persian, from Emory University.
-In her free time, Mana loves to watch soccer, read YA fiction, and travel to historical locales.
+In her free time, Mana loves soccer, storytelling, and travel.